. .

 Poorman/Balm Creek

-Field Office Contact Vern Pritchard, Vale District AML Coordinator Specific Watershed Balm Creek and Slide Creek
+Field Office Contact Vern Pritchard Specific Watershed Balm Creek and Slide Creek

-Site Description: The Poorman/Balm Creek AML site is located 19.5 miles north, 62 degrees east of Baker, OR.
-It is an abandoned copper mine located on BLM land, with workings located in Balm Creek and Slide Creek.
-Disturbance includes a shaft with head frame, collapsed adits and air shafts, foundation of millsite, large processed tailings and waste rock piles, and a holding pond.
+The site is a consolidation of several abandoned copper mines including; Poorman Workings, Balm Creek, Mother Lode, and Gilkeson with workings located in Balm Creek and Slide Creek portions of the Powder River watershed.
+Disturbance includes a shaft with head frame, collapsed adits and air shafts, millsite foundations, large processed tailings and waste rock piles, and a holding pond.
+All features are situated on public land located approximately 20 miles northeast of Baker, OR.
 Some of the workings are located within an Area of Critical Environmental Concern and Research Natural Area.
-A site assessment indicates heavy metals are present (primarily copper) in contaminated soils in the processed waste piles and holding pond.
-Heavy metals are migrating into Balm Creek and endangering aquatic life.
+The site is also in a culturally sensitive area, and BLM is working with the tribes to protect archeological values.
+Erosion and leaching of copper and zinc from waste piles into surface waters is affecting stream biota.
+Upland areas are devoid of vegetation due to low pH and high concentrations of copper and zinc.
+A site assessment indicated that heavy metals are present (primarily copper) in contaminated soils in the processed waste piles and holding pond.

 Mine photo